 What is integrated care?

-The Greater Manchester integrated care partnership is helping organisations work better together with people and communities.
+The Greater Manchester Integrated Care Partnership and NHS Greater Manchester are helping organisations work better together with people and communities.

 We want people across all our boroughs to stay well, whatever their age, and whatever issues or conditions they might be managing.
 We’re bringing together all the different organisations that support people’s health and social care, so that services can join up and act faster when people need support.